-Plug any topic into Explorer in Conductor Searchlight, and you’ll get great content ideas you can filter by audience intent, search volume, and level of competition.
+Plug any topic into Explorer in Conductor’s SEO Platform, and you’ll get great content ideas you can filter by audience intent, search volume, and level of competition.
 Explorer is your source for research data across the search performance spectrum.
 You can view content ideas, domain-level insights, competitive research, and more—all from just one place.

 Here are 12 different ways you can take advantage of search insights about what your customers want.